Students

 • Mus 620: Music Education Research

-• 3 credit hours for music education
+• 3 credit hours for Music Education

-• 5 credit hours for music electives
+• 5 credit hours of music electives

 • Mus 520: Intro to Music Research

-• 8 credit hours in piano performance
+• 3 credit hours in Musicology or Ethnomusicology

 • Mus 608: Advanced Keyboard Lit